 So if you find yourself in a precarious situation where you are caught between pursuing your personal ambitions and meeting expectations of your family/culture, here are some steps you can take to improve the situation:

 Ultimately what’s important is that you live a life that is a reflection of your authentic self and what you stand for.
-You are a unique spirit, with unique talents and tremendous potential which only YOU can express.
+You are a unique spirit, with talents and potential which only you can express.

 All my best on your journey,